holochain/docs-pages/src/pages/resources/glossary.md

 * a private [scheduler function](#scheduler-function) with an arbitrary name, defined in a [coordinator zome](#coordinator-zome) and called by the conductor when the scheduled event is triggered, or
 * a public function with an arbitrary name, defined in a coordinator zome, that forms part of a zome's public API available to other remote and local [cells](#cell) or a [client](#client).

-An cell can control access to its public zome functions via [capability grants](#capability-grant).
+A cell can control access to its public zome functions via [capability grants](#capability-grant).